gitlabhq/gitlabhq/doc/university/glossary/README.md

 A code review [tool](https://www.gerritcodereview.com/) built on top of Git.

+### Git Attributes

+A [git attributes file](https://git-scm.com/docs/gitattributes) is a simple text file that gives attributes to pathnames.

 ### Git Hooks

 [Scripts](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) you can use to trigger actions at certain points.